christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Valle, *Theory of Mind Development in Adolescence and Early Adulthood: The Growing Complexity of Recursive Thinking Ability.* Europe's Journal of Psychology.
 2015.[<a href="https://pmc.ncbi.nlm.nih.gov/articles/PMC4873097/" title="Valle" rel="nofollow">8</a>]

-Davies, *Theory of Mind Development in Adolescence and Early Adulthood: The Growing Complexity of Recursive Thinking Ability.* University of Leeds.
+Davies, *Grice’s Cooperative Principle: Getting The Meaning Across.* University of Leeds.
 2015.[<a href="https://www.latl.leeds.ac.uk/wp-content/uploads/sites/49/2019/05/Davies_2000.pdf" title="Davies" rel="nofollow">9</a>]

 Wang, *Interpretability in the Wild: A Circuit for Indirect Object Identification in GPT-2 Small.* Redwood Research, UC Berkley.
 2022.[<a href="https://arxiv.org/pdf/2211.00593" title="Wang" rel="nofollow">10</a>]